 Eric Holder, Obama’s activist Attorney General, has made it clear throughout his tenure at the Department of (In) Justice that he has two sets of rules and two sets of expectations.
-One for blacks and one for everyone else.
+One for blacks and one for everyone else. [adsenseyu2]When members of the New Black Panthers committed obvious voter intimidation back in 2008, standing in front of a voting station in Philadelphia with their bully sticks threatening potential voters, Holder refused to press charges.
+In fact, Holder went even further than a refusal to file charges by stating that making a big deal out of the incident was demeaning to ‘his people’.

 There is a danger in the Attorney General of the United States viewing the world constantly through the eyes of race.
 As he has clearly demonstrated throughout his time to occupy that office, he deals with each case before him, and even with cases not before him such as the Trayvon Martin-George Zimmerman case, through the eyes and actions of a race-based activist.